Administration order

 Unit trust

-A unit trust is an investment where a group of people leave their money with a professional manager who manages the total investment fund on their behalf.
+An investment where a group of people leave their money with a professional manager who looks after the total investment fund on their behalf.

 Unsecured loan

-An unsecured loan isn’t attached to anything.
+A loan that is not attached to anything.
 These are normally called personal loans.

 Back to top